nikhil-prabhu/dotfiles/README.md

 ```

 - After saving the file and exiting, the drive can now be mounted and selected as a storage drive in Steam.

+### Enable full screen sharing for XWayland apps

+- Install the [XWayland Video Bridge](https://invent.kde.org/system/xwaylandvideobridge) application.
+(The package is usually `xwaylandvideobridge` on most distros)
+- Run the XWayland Video Bridge application from the applications menu.
+- The application should also be added to autostart to enable it on every boot.